Rkaayush04/Github-Repository-Mining/README.md

 # Github-Repository-Mining

+GitHub mining is the process of extracting valuable information and insights from repositories hosted on GitHub,a popular platform for hosting and collaborating on code repositories..
+This process involves analyzing various aspects of repositories, including code, issues, pull requests, README files, and other metadata.

 **How to access token:-**
 Profile settings-->(Left toolbar) Developer settings-->Personal access token-->Fill inforamtion-->Generate token-->Paste the token in Jupyter Notebook